 1. Pelvic Organ Prolapse

 As age increases, a generalized loss of elasticity happens.
 When the muscle fibers and supporting structures around the uterus lose elasticity, it slowly descends closer to the vagina.
 This condition is known as prolapse and can range from mild to moderate.
-It affects
+It affects at least one-third of all women, worldwide.1

 For mild prolapse, practicing Kegel exercises will help strengthen the pelvic floor.
 If you feel an increase in pressure or pain in the lower abdominal region, or that something is about fall out of your vagina, it’s best to consult a gynecologist immediately.